dstackai/dstack/docs/docs/guides/services.md

 This command deploys the service, and forwards the traffic to the gateway's endpoint.

-!!! info "Endoint URL"
+!!! info "Wildcard domain"
-    If you've configured a [wildcard domain](clouds.md#configuring-gateways) for the gateway, `dstack` enables HTTPS automatically and serves the service at `https://<run name>.<your domain name>`.
+    If you've configured a [wildcard domain](clouds.md#configure-gateways) for the gateway, `dstack` enables HTTPS automatically and serves the service at `https://<run name>.<your domain name>`.

     If you wish to customize the run name, you can use the `-n` argument with the `dstack run` command.

-### Requesting resources
+### Request resources

 You can request resources using the [`--gpu`](../reference/cli/run.md#GPU) and [`--memory`](../reference/cli/run.md#MEMORY) arguments with `dstack run`,